robertsonc/clab-ecos-aoscx/README.md

 **Connections:**
 - All EC-V `wan0` interfaces connect to **internet** (Linux node)
 - All EC-V `wan1` interfaces connect to **mpls** (Linux node)
-- DFW-ECV-01 `lan0` ↔ DFW-vCX-01 `Eth1/3`
+- DFW-ECV-01 `lan0` ↔ DFW-vCX-01 `1/1/1`
 - STL-ECV-01 `lan0` ↔ STL-vCX-01 `1/1/1`
 - CHI-ECV-01 `lan0` ↔ CHI-vCX-01 `1/1/1`

 ### Current State

 > **Note:** This project deploys the containers and performs basic bootstrapping (hostname, admin credentials, SSH/HTTPS enablement).
 All EdgeConnect and AOS-CX configuration beyond bootstrapping must be done manually:
-> - **EdgeConnect**: Configure via Aruba Orchestrator or local Web UI
+> - **EdgeConnect**: Configure via Orchestrator or local Web UI
-> - **AOS-CX**: Configure via SSH or REST API
+> - **AOS-CX**: Configure via SSH or REST-API
 >
-> Future iterations will include cloud-init support and built-in startup configurations to have the lab fully operational out of the box.
+> Future iterations will include cloud-init support for EC-V and built-in AOS-CX startup configurations to have the lab fully operational out of the box.
+I may also provide a YAML preconfiguration for one of the EC-Vs to support automated provisioing via Orchestrator.

 ## Prerequisites